seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 ```
 [**⋀**](#table-of-contents)

-## List all directories - not files, just directories:
+## List all directories - not files, just directories

 ```bash
 $ find . -type d   # list all dirs in pwd (.)